 Hedging Through Options

-Options hedging is another type of hedging strategies that helps protect your trading portfolio, especially the equity portfolio.
-You can apply this hedging strategy by selling a put options and buying a call options and vice-versa.
+Options hedging is another type of hedging strategy that helps protect your trading portfolio, especially the equity portfolio.
+You can apply this hedging strategy by selling put options and buying call options and vice-versa.

 Options are also one of the cheapest ways to hedge your portfolio.